Evacuation Orders in Santa Cruz Mountains Downgraded to Warnings

 Continuing Coverage

-Rain continues to drench the Bay Area.
-Click here to track the latest on the atmospheric river storm.
+Rain continues to fall in parts of the Bay Area.
+Track the storm right here.

 Main Navigation